 Ownership.
 The main road is a county road.
 All property bordering this road is private.

 Uses Allowed.
 Motorized and non-motorized use of the county road is allowed.
 No off-road vehicles (this includes bikes) are allowed off the main road without the property owner’s permission.The Department of Fish and Wildlife has leases along some properties bordering the road that allow hunting (walking access only).

 Issues.
-The lower sections of this ride are much abused by irresponsible recreationalists leaving litter, shells, and targets; folks dumping construction and yard waste; off-road motorists diverging from the main road to test their machines; and recreationalists of all ilk rutting the main road during mud season.
+The lower sections of this ride can be littered with trash by irresponsible recreationalists leaving litter, shells, and targets; folks dumping construction and yard waste; off-road motorists diverging from the main road to test their machines; and recreationalists of all ilk rutting the main road during mud season.
 There’s a lot education needed to get all users of this area to take care of it, leave no trash, stay on the main road unless they have permission to wander elsewhere, and to stay off the main road when it’s muddy and easily rutted.
 Getting fines administered to those who illegally litter, dump waste, or motor off-road, would go a long way in re-educating those who are degrading the area.
 As of May 2019 the litter seemed to be under control.

 How to Help.
 Every year the Wenatchee Sportmen’s Association runs work parties to help clean up this area.
 They are the best stewards of Blue Grade area and the members of this non-profit conservation group, haul tons of trash out of this and other nearby areas.
 If you use the Blue Grade Road, help the Sportsmen’s Association keep it clean and join one of their work parties.
 Check their ‘Events Calendar’ at their website to join a work party.

 Report.
 Another way to help is to report incidences of inappropriate or illegal use you see.
 Get license plate numbers of those who you think are engaged in illegal activity and call the Washington State Department of Fish and Wildlife (509-754-4624) to report what you’ve seen.